ronaldpostma/brro-core/README.md

 5. `js/brro-core-elementor-editor.js`
 	- JavaScript file for functionalities within the Elementor editor.
-6. `js/brro-core-inspector-script.js`
-	- JavaScript for the frontend inspector tool.
-7. `js/brro-core-wp-admin-script.js`
+6. `js/brro-core-wp-admin-script.js`
 	- Admin area specific scripts.

-8. `css/brro-core-inspector-style.css`
-	- Styles for the frontend inspector tool.
-9. `css/brro-core-wp-admin-style.css`
+7. `css/brro-core-wp-admin-style.css`
 	- General styles for the WordPress admin area.
-10. `css/brro-core-wp-admin-editors-style.css`
+8. `css/brro-core-wp-admin-editors-style.css`
 	- Additional admin styles specific to certain user roles.
-11. `css/brro-core-wp-admin-admin-style.css`
+9. `css/brro-core-wp-admin-admin-style.css`
 	- Styles specifically for the WordPress administrator role.

 # 2. Scope of usability
 Global core functions for all sites developed by Brro and development tools used within Elementor and the frontend.
 More info and documentation on <a href="https://brro.nl/brro-core/" target="_blank">brro.nl</a>.

 # 3. Custom functions with brro-project
-Project specific functions should be placed in <a href="https://github.com/ronaldpostma/brro-project" target="_blank">brro-project</a>.
+Project specific functions should be placed in <a href="https://github.com/ronaldpostma/brro-project" target="_blank">brro-project</a> or by using the <a href="https://github.com/ronaldpostma/brro-flex-theme" target="_blank">brro-flex-theme</a>.

 # 4. Development next steps
 1. / none at the moment

 # 5. License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under GPLv2 or later - see the LICENSE file for details.